jstaros/A-Vampire-Media-Masterlist/README.md

 # A-Vampire-Media-Masterlist
-An attempt to compile all the extant media/content about vampires (either translated/subtitled/available in English)
+Listen.
+I love vampires.
+So much.
+I spend countless hours trying to find all the extant and upcoming media/content about vampires.
+This is my attempt to create a site compiling all the extant content about vampires I can find, across format/content types.